-- G8.6 The University's assessment offences policy can be found on the policies web page. - G8.7 The University's process governing the suspension and expulsion of students for academic reasons can be found at Appendix H4. - G8.8 The University's student conduct policy can be found on the policies web page. - G8.9 Information on the process and penalties applied for undergraduate and postgraduate taught students and postgraduate research students may also be found on the assessment offences web page.
+- G8.5 The Director of Academic Services or the examining board, through the Director of Academic Services, may decide that a report shall be made in order that the Vice-Chancellor could consider instituting action in accordance with the student conduct policy. - G8.6 The University's process governing the suspension and expulsion of students for academic reasons can be found at Appendix H4. - G8.7 The University's student conduct policy can be found on the policies web page: uwe.ac.uk/aboutus/policies. - G8.8 Information on the assessment offences process and penalties applied for undergraduate and postgraduate taught and postgraduate research students may be found on the assessment offences web page: uwe.ac.uk/students/academicadvice/assessments/assessmentoffences. - G8.9 See section K17 for details of assessment offences relating to MPhil and doctoral level awards.